Winter In Milwaukee with Kids

 Admission: $22 adults, $18 ages 3-17, free for 2 and under.
 They offer free admission through ASTC membership reciprocity (excluding other Milwaukee based ASTC memberships)

-Milwaukee Public Museum (Butterfly Room)
+Milwaukee Public Museum (Especially the Butterfly Room)

 The Milwaukee Public Museum is preparing for relocation and exhibit overhaul in 2026 so be sure to check out its current building while you still can!